Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: BACKGROUND

 \subsection{Entropy-regularized optimal transport}

 Let $\mu \in P(X)$ and $\nu \in P(Y)$ be probability measures defined on spaces $X$ and $Y$ and let $D_\phi$ be an $f$-divergence.
-The generalized entropy regularized optimal transport problem with cost function $c : X \times Y \to \overline{\R}$ and regularization coefficient $\epsilon \in \R_+$ is defined in \eqref{eq:primal}, and the corresponding dual problem is defined in \eqref{eq:dual} \citep{Dimarinoetal2020}.
+The generalized entropy regularized optimal transport problem with cost function $c : X \times Y \to \overline{\R}$ and regularization coefficient $\epsilon \in \R_+$ is defined in \eqref{eq:primal}, and the corresponding dual problem\footnote{The constraint $f \oplus g \leq c + \epsilon \phi'(\infty)$ is absent if $\phi$ is superlinear.} is defined in \eqref{eq:dual} \citep{Dimarinoetal2020}.
 Research in this area deals with the problem of finding suitable conditions under which strong duality holds, i.e. \eqref{eq:dual} equals \eqref{eq:primal}.
 In some cases of interest, there are known sufficient conditions ensuring that the infimum and the supremum are achieved by optimal primal and dual variables, and characterizations of such optimal variables have been developed as well.